-The I-765 form requires a fee, and your employee should include: a copy of her visa and I-94 document, two recent passport-sized photos, a copy of your I-94 or proof of citizenship, and the same documents given to the consulate.
+The I-765 form requires a fee, and your employee should include: a copy of the visa and I-94 document, two recent passport-sized photos, a copy of your I-94 or proof of citizenship, and the same documents given to the consulate.

 Be sure to do this right away, because USCIS often takes at least 90 days to respond to a request for an EAD.

-After that, your worker’s status (shown on the I-94 document) will say how long he or she can stay in the United States.
-This will probably be a period of one year when your employee enters for the first time, but be sure to check this on the I-94 document.
+After that, your worker's status (shown on the I-94 document) will say how long he or she can stay in the United States.
+This will probably be a period of one year after your employee enters for the first time, but be sure to check this on the I-94 document.
 Most I-94 documents are now available online only by visiting the I-94 website of U.S. Customs and Border Protection.

 If you need your employee to stay longer in the United States, your employee can, before the permitted period of stay ends, request an extension of status on USCIS Form I-539.
 Submit this form to USCIS by mail.